Glycolix Elite Eye Serum Review

 Please refer to the Ratings section below for details of the moisturizing rating calculation.

-According to CreamScan analysis, Glycolix Elite Eye Serum has a minimal anti-wrinkle rating of 0.1 out of 10.
-It contains one ingredient with proven anti-wrinkle efficacy: Ascorbic Acid (est. ≈0.3%),
+According to CreamScan analysis, Glycolix Elite Eye Serum has a slight anti-wrinkle rating of 0.1 out of 10.

-Among others, Glycolix Elite Eye Serum also contains some ingredients marketed as effective in reducing wrinkles, specifically Ascorbyl Palmitate, Ubiquinone, and Retinyl Palmitate.
+Among others, Glycolix Elite Eye Serum also contains some ingredients marketed often as effective in reducing wrinkles, specifically Ascorbyl Palmitate, Ubiquinone, and Retinyl Palmitate.
 However, the studies supporting the anti-wrinkle claims of these ingredients provide insufficient evidence of efficacy according to CreamScan Research Evaluation Standards.
-Therefore, these ingredients do not contribute to the anti-wrinkle rating.

 Please refer to the Ratings section below for details of the anti-wrinkle rating calculation.